 Street Outreach with a Soul

-There are approximately 35,000 marginalized individuals experiencing homelessness in Canada every day.
+There are approximately 35,000 marginalized individuals experiencing homelessness in Canada every day (The Homeless Hub).
 They are divided into two distinct groups: those who are temporarily homeless – the transitional homeless – and those who are chronically homeless – living on the streets for more than one year.

 - Over 235,000 Canadians experience homelessness in a year, including over 5,000 in Toronto (ranked the 2nd highest homeless population over any Canadian city).

 - Approximately 1,350 chronically homeless people die each year in Canada, with an average life expectancy of 39 years old.